cjbolt/EubosChess/README.md

 Threads | Sets the number of worker threads that shall be used to perform the search.
 Configuring 1 means Eubos shall be single-threaded, greater than 1 and it will run multi-threaded.
 Hash | Sets the size of the hash table to use, in Megabytes.
 The hash table is shared by all the threads, it is not duplicated per worker thread.
 Move Overhead | Factor for this number of milliseconds on the clock each time a move must be made.
 This is useful for countering latency in internet games.
+Training Data Generation | A boolean enabling exporting a bullet format text file with the FEN and score at each ply search Random Move | A boolean used to generate random games to widen the training data coverage

 ## Installation
 You can get a binary from the bin folder, alongside a batch file for running the Eubos engine in a GUI such as Arena or Cutechess.